Our world is "freaking out" from data overflow.

 But the hiring manager may wonder if you’re mass applying for general BI positions.
 It is always best to avoid that impression.

 The hiring manager may decide to separate the strong and weak resumes just from the headers.
+So your resume header needs to be perfect.

 Let’s tell a story with just a few words from your business intelligence header.